Daria-Kearney/peak-bloom-prediction/README_Model_Analysis_Description.md

 # Cherry Blossom Peak Bloom Prediction

-##Talk about how to navigate the R script and talk about layout
+## Objective of README file
+Assist in the navigation through the main R script names "Peak Bloom Prediction"

+#Table of Content